mindyng/Take-Homes/Welocalize/Senior_Data_Analyst/Response.md

 The most illuminating contributor to deliverable having OTD was not how many words or how many tasks were in a deliverable, but the **project manager & translator/supplier** who took up the task!

 During some exploratory data analysis, it was also found:
-** a.
-A project manager could be managing deliverables that are turned in on time *and* not on time.
+* A project manager could be managing deliverables that are turned in on time *and* not on time.
 So singling out project managers was not possible.
-b.
-Also, what kept project managers behind possibly were higher number of requests.
+*  Also, what kept project managers behind possibly were higher number of requests.
 However, to get a better comparison, this number could have been weighted (sum of total requests divided by total distinct project managers).
-c.
-It was found that translators were successful at OTD even though they had more translation tasks and words per deliverable.
+* It was found that translators were successful at OTD even though they had more translation tasks and words per deliverable.
-d.
-Another interesting finding was that through crude correlation analysis with pivot tables, found that there were some strong correlations between source (tgl-PH) and target (en-SG) languages leading to non-OTD's.
+* Another interesting finding was that through crude correlation analysis with pivot tables, found that there were some strong correlations between source (tgl-PH) and target (en-SG) languages leading to non-OTD's.
-e.
-The biggest clogger in a delivery task completion journey is the start time.
+* The biggest clogger in a delivery task completion journey is the start time.
-f.
-Legal & Financial Services suffered most from OTD.
+* Legal & Financial Services suffered most from OTD.

 3. To discuss: imagine you are contributing to an initiative to improve OTD performance at Welocalize.
 Brainstorm and tell us what you and the team might do, based on your insights from #2, above.
 What questions might you ask?
 Who might you involve?
 What are some potential actions that Welocalize might take, to improve OTD performance?